mcity/TeraSim/README.md

 ## Code Structure

 - docs: extra documentations on this repo
-- examples: examples of using mtlsp to run driving simulations of vehicle models
+- examples: examples of using terasim to run driving simulations of vehicle models
-- mtlsp: main contents
+- terasim: main contents
   - envs: uses functions from 'vehicle' and create an integrated driving environment with multiple vehicles in which the given autonomous vehicles are tested
   - logger: tracks the information in the environment
   - measure: measures to take along with simulations